atomo15/tsfqx-cmp_sc4990sp21/README.md

 - [x] Press 1 for controlling body cam and Press 2 for controlling Ptz cam
 - [x] For Press 1 (Control Body Cam):
   - [x] Using Left-arrow button (<-) and Right-arrow button (->) to switch the camera view
+  - [x] While using buttons, save the position of camera in variable
   - [x] Using Enter button to Capture the picture from camera on each view that the user choose and save to local storage which is same directory of the main program
+- [x] For Press 2 (Control Spot Cam, PTZ):
+  - [x] Using Left-arrow button (<-) and Right-arrow button (->) to switch the camera view in horizontal (Hold value in variable)
+  - [x] Using Uo-arrow button and Down-arrow button to switch the camera view in Vertical (Hold value in variable)
+  - [x] Using = and - to zoom in and out respectively (Hold value in variable)

 #### Body Camera Part:
 - [x] Creating intance that import from "from bosdyn.client.image import ImageClient" and calling robot.ensure_client method to make image client instance